| |

 or philosophy without the approval of the Roman Catholic Church.

-with matters like family planning and mixed bathing*.
+like family planning and mixed bathing1.

 Like many other Christian leaders, Cardinal Faulhaber thought